lost-books/AI-self-identification-standard/README.md

-# AIDENTITY: A Proposed Standard for Identifying AI in Communication with Humans
+# AIDENTITY: A Proposed Standard for Identifying AI in Communications with Humans

 *Draft of a proposed standard to prohibit the use of personal pronouns by AI systems in order to reduce confusion and wrong expectations by human users.*